Anshika0611/Disease-Prediction-Model/README.md

-#Disease Prediction Model Using Machine Learning
+<b>Disease Prediction Model Using Machine Learning
 This project focuses on predicting three common diseases: Heart Disease, Parkinson’s Disease, and Diabetes using machine learning models.
 The objective is to use various datasets and train models that can predict whether a person is at risk of any of these diseases based on their features and data inputs.

 #Overview